NVIDIAGameWorks/Blast/README.md

 Features of NvBlastTk:
 * C++ API which includes a global framework.
 * Manages objects, allocating and deallocating using a user-supplied callback.
-* Spawns multiple tasks to process damage, through a user-supplied task manager to allow multithreading.
+* Generates "worker" objects to process damage, which the user may call from multiple threads.
 * Uses an event system to inform the user of actor splitting and chunk fracturing.
 * Introduces a joint representation which uses the event system to allow the user to update physical joints between actors.